 - A Pearl-2

-Assume you need to live stream and record your program with a lower thirds layout while also recording a separate high-quality ISO of your camera source for convenient post-production processing.
+In this example, assume that you will live stream and record your program with the lower thirds while also recording a separate high-quality ISO of your camera source for convenient post-production processing.

 To configure this lower thirds setup:

-- Decide what you’d like to show in your lower thirds and design a static or moving information bar using software on your laptop.
+- Decide what you’d like to show in your lower thirds and design a static or moving information bar using titler software on your effects computer.

-- Connect your camera and laptop to Pearl-2.
+- Connect your camera and effects computer to Pearl-2.